Assessment in Education – Its Types & Purpose

 8. Confirmative Assessments

 Once you’ve put your teaching plan into action, it’s important to check in with assessments.
-Confirmative assessments help you see if your teaching is still working even after some time, like a year later.
+Confirmative assessments help you see if your teaching is still working, even after an extended period, such as a year later.
 It’s like a bigger version of a summative assessment, giving you a good look at how well your teaching methods are holding up.

 9. Oral Assessments